hicommonwealth/commonwealth/wiki/Devnet.md

     - Give the wallet a name you can recognize, like "CW devnet"

 - Go to http://localhost:8080/csdk-beta or http://localhost:8080/csdk and join community.
 You should be able to create proposals and vote.

-- Note: Select "0 STAKE" gas fee to run a transaction.
-    - The account should have unstaked tokens too, but Keplr is not registering them for some reason.